mchlstr/portswigger-web-security-academy/07. Access control/01-lab-Unprotected-admin-functionality/01-lab.md

+# Lab: Unprotected admin functionality

-# Lab Description
+## Lab Description
 Unprotected admin functionality

 This lab has an unprotected admin panel.

 Solve the lab by deleting the user `carlos`.

-# Lab Solution
+## Lab Solution
 1. Go to the lab and view robots.txt by appending /robots.txt to the lab URL.Notice that the Disallow line discloses the path to the admin panel.

 ![Content of robots.txt](robots-txt-content.png)